gndpwnd/research/content/n8n_workflows/ngrok_no_sudo.md

 This guide shows how to install ngrok locally (no sudo), use your free developer domain, and manage multiple apps on different ports using random subdomains.

+⚠️ Free Plan Caveat: On the free plan, each reserved static domain can only be used by one machine and one app at a time.
+To run multiple apps on different ports from the same machine, you must use random subdomains, which are temporary and change each time ngrok starts.
+Only one reserved domain tunnel can be active at a time.

+Random subdomains do not work without autentication, authentication on free plane only works for one free dev domain.

 > https://ngrok.com/docs/guides/device-gateway/linux/

 ## Table of Contents